 Democracy at the national level, the second macro-indicator, depends on the view of what democracy is.
-From the beginning of the Union, its members had to be parliamentarians, meanwhile even Parliaments of sovereign States.
-Thus, only parliamentary representatives - by now Parliaments - of those states which have a parliamentary representation could and can be members of the IPU.
-Not all states which have a Parliament are represented in the Union.
-However, those which want to be do not have to fulfill certain (formal or qualitative) democratic, e. g. electoral, conditions, 31 nor is there a (regular) examination of democratic criteria or principles within a certain state.
-32 According to Freedom House, 94 of the I53 states, whose Parliaments are IPU members, were electoral democracies in 2008, whereas 59 were not (Freedom House 2008).
-The Union itself follows the principle that it is better to include "non-democratic" Parliaments and to influence them from inside, through parliamentary practice in its own realm and through the propagation and development of democratic principles and rules.
-Thus, besides regular statements on democratic and parliamentary principles or against undemocratic developments in specific countries (e.
+From the beginning of the Union, its members had to be parliamentarians, meanwhile even parliaments of sovereign states.
+Thus, only parliamentary representativesby now parliaments-of those states that have a parliamentary representation could and can be members of the IPU.
+Not all states that have a parliament are represented in the Union.
+However, those that want to be do not have to fulfil certain (formal or qualitative) democratic, e.g. electoral, conditions,29 nor is there a (regular) examination of democratic criteria or principles within a certain state.
+30 According to Freedom House, 94 of the 153 states with parliaments as IPU members were electoral democracies in 2008, whereas 59 were not (Freedom House 2008).
+The Union itself follows the principle that it is better to include 'non-democratic' parliaments and to influence them from within, through parliamentary practice in its own realm and through the propagation and development of democratic principles and rules.
+Thus, besides regular statements on democratic and parliamentary principles or against undemocratic developments in specific countries (such as Haiti, Myanmar (Burma), Pakistan, or Timor-Leste), 31 it adopted two leading declarations: the Declaration on Criteria for Free and Fair Elections of 1994, 32 and the Universal Declaration on Democracy of 1997, 33 released various publications 34 and organized symposia and workshops in this field.
+Moreover, since the early 1970s the Union has been running a technical assistance programme for parliaments (Kissling 2006a, 590-615), which since 2003 has been complemented by a Global Parliamentary Foundation for Democracy.